digitalbazaar/bedrock-web-stats/docs/ChartController.md

 <a name="Chart"></a>

 ## Chart : <code>Object</code>
-The result of the updater's data applied to the Format.
+The result of the subscription's data applied to the Format.

 **Kind**: global typedef
 **Properties**